Complete Guide to Valuation and Investing Strategies

 Let’s assume Company A has S$1bn in debt obligations and S$3bn in assets like cash, inventory, plants, property and equipment.
 It has declared a bankruptcy because its unprofitable operation is bleeding cash and the company is unable to pay back its debt.
 Believing that the Company A will not be able to pay its moneyback at all, Company A’s bonds have declined in value from S$100 to S$1.
 However, Company A’s cash and the profit from asset sales combined to a sum of S$900mn, which is used to pay back 90% of the liability that Company A had.
 In such a case, the bondholders could receive S$90 per S$100 of bond they originally owned.
 If you had bought the bond when it was trading at S$1 before the auction happened, you could heave earned up to 90x your money!

-While not all real-life scenarios work out this simply (there are other factors like which debt holders get priority), bond investing can be highly profitable for investors who can do enough research and build conviction that certain issuers will be able to payback their debt.
+While not all real-life scenarios work out this simply (there are other factors like which debt holders get priority), bond investing can be highly profitable for investors who can do enough research and build conviction that certain issuers will be able to repay their debt.
 When decline in credit ratings of bond issuers cause bonds to decline in value, sometimes merely making sure that the issuer can and will payback some or all of its liabilities is enough to profit from your investments.

 Valuation of Equities (Stocks)